Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 For an urban beach in the Detroit River, it’s much nicer than you probably expect.
 Stretching a quarter-mile long on the island’s Detroit side, this sandy beach is perfect for a day in the sun.

 There are locker rooms, shower facilities, BBQ grills, and food trucks nearby.
-The water tends to be cold, and the distance you can swim into the river is limited by boat traffic, but it’s a refreshing treat on a hot city day.
+The water is clean and clear.
+But it’s a busy river, so use caution.
+The distance you can swim is limited by boat traffic, but it’s a refreshing treat on a hot city day.

 Open daily 5 a.m. to 10 p.m. from Memorial Day to Labor Day.